MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 ## Usage Limit
 This app will only analyse the first 5,000 friends and followers a user has, so if you search for anyone who exceeds this number you'll get distorted results.
 The reason for this is that Twitter only allows you to make a limited amount of requests for data and once you exceed this amount they withhold access for a short period of time, usually 15 mins or so.
 Since Twitter only allows you to access data 100 users at a time, anything beyond 5,000 will exceed the limit.
 If Twitter ever relax this rule it would be easy to extend this out beyond 5,000 users but for now that's what we're stuck with!

-## Licence

-The MIT License (MIT)

-Copyright (c) 2015 Michael Chadwick

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.